Poached Pears in Red Wine

 Fresh pears are nice but sometimes, pears poached in a citrus and vanilla-spiked wine sauce are even nicer.

-- 1/4 tsp peppercorn, use 6 whole peppercorns
+peppercorn¼ tsp, use 6 whole peppercorns

-- 4 tsp orange zest, divided, or to taste
+orange zest4 tsp, divided, or to taste

-- 6 medium pear(s), peeled, cored and halved*
+pear(s)6 medium, peeled, cored and halved*

-In a large heavy pot, combine wine, water, honey, vanilla, peppercorns and 2 teaspoons zest; bring to a boil.
+- In a large heavy pot, combine wine, water, honey, vanilla, peppercorns and 2 teaspoons zest; bring to a boil.
 Reduce heat and simmer, covered, until honey is dissolved, about 5 minutes.

-Place pear halves in syrup; cover pot and poach over a low heat, turning pear halves occasionally.
+- Place pear halves in syrup; cover pot and poach over a low heat, turning pear halves occasionally.
 After about 10 minutes, test for doneness with a fork: pears should be just tender.
 Poach longer, if needed.
 The timing will vary depending on variety and ripeness of pears.

-Let pears cool in wine sauce; turn them once or twice while cooling to give them a nice even color.
+- Let pears cool in wine sauce; turn them once or twice while cooling to give them a nice even color.
 Sprinkle with remaining 2 teaspoons zest before serving.
 Yields 2 pear halves per serving.